An Introduction to Children's Ministry

 7) Beginning programs that include community children and parents

 As mentioned earlier, the church needs to reach out to the community.
-All ministries within a church have the Christian responsibility to encourage the conversion of non-Christians.
-A children's ministry can be a powerful tool in bringing new people into contact with Christians who can share the gospel of Jesus Christ.
-Not only does a strong children's ministry attract children to its activities, it also attracts parents.
-For example, a neighborhood T-ball league attracts children, and the children's parents can be introduced to the church through attending the games.
+All ministries within a church have the Christian responsibility to encourage non-Christians to respond to the gospel.
+A children’s ministry can be a powerful tool in bringing new people into contact with Christians who can share the gospel of Jesus Christ.
+Not only does a strong children’s ministry attract children to its activities, it also attracts parents.
+For example, a neighborhood T-ball league attracts children, and the children’s parents can be introduced to the church through attending the games.

 Many nonreligious parents want their children to have religious education.
 Children’s ministry can be involved in other activities with an evangelistic goal in mind.
 Imagination and planning go hand in hand in creating successful campaigns.